Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Inside the Szimpla Kert| ©Yelkrokoyade

 What is now an unmissable attraction was born almost by chance.
-In 2002, the owners wanted to launch a new bar concept where you could do a little bit of everything, from listening to live music to smoking a bong in the company of friends.
+In 2002, the owners wanted to launch a new bar concept where they could do a little bit of everything, from listening to live music to smoking a bong in the company of friends.
 To realize their dream, they rented a building in the old town that was in a state of neglect.
-After some construction work, they decided to give the ambience a scruffy look and the formula hit the nail on the head.
+After some renovation work, they decided to give the place a scruffy look and the formula was spot on.

-Szimpla Kert is the most frequented dingy bar in the Hungarian capital and any long weekend should include a stop in this mythical place.
-It's a real labyrinth and I recommend you spend a little time exploring its atmospheres.
+Szimpla Kert is the most frequented ruin bar in the Hungarian capital and a must if you book a party tour of Budapest's ruin pubs.
+Any long weekend should include a stop at this mythical place.
+It is a real labyrinth and I recommend you to spend a little time to explore its atmospheres.
 You could end up having a pint in the old Trabant car in the courtyard or in the comfortable armchairs on the second floor.

 Information of interest